Conduct that Falls Under Title IX of the Education Amendments of 1972 - All Members of the University Community

 The University will not intentionally schedule meetings or hearings on dates where the Advisors of Choice for the parties are not available, provided that the Advisors of Choice act reasonably in providing available dates and work collegially to find dates and times that meet all schedules.

 The University’s obligations to investigate and adjudicate in a prompt time frame under Title IX and other University policies apply to matters governed under this policy, and Fordham University cannot agree to extensive delays solely to accommodate the schedule of an Advisor of Choice.
-The determination of what is reasonable shall be made by the Director of Gender Equity/Title IX Coordinator or their designee.
+The determination of what is reasonable shall be made by the Title IX Coordinator or their designee.
 Fordham University will not be obligated to reschedule a meeting or hearing under this process for more than five (5) business days due to the unavailability of an Advisor of Choice, and may offer the party the opportunity to obtain a different Advisor of Choice or utilize one provided by the University.

 b.
 Time Frame for the Title IX Grievance Process